joshcanhelp/josh-to-11/content/post/66-you-want-to-create-a-website-but-why-make-sure-you-can-answer-that-question.md

 wpid: 484
 ---

-# You want to create a website but why?
-Make sure you can answer that question...

 The urge to create a website comes from many different places and can be motivated by a number of different ends.
 Some individuals and businesses create websites because “everyone is on the web now” and it becomes an act of due diligence.
 Others create a website because they were offered services for free/cheap and thought “why not?”
 Still others see the journey as a technological adventure, something they’ve never done before and want to say they have.